diyscif/diyscif/scif-thesis.md

 Tin | Useful as alloy or corrosion protection | Too soft

 For electrodynamic shields, the conductivity of the material is most important.
 Permeability and dielectricity are secondary.
-The material must be installed with a minimum thickness, which can be derived mathematically from the penetration depth of the given frequency in the material.
+The conductive material must be installed with a minimum thickness, which can be derived mathematically from the penetration depth of the given frequency in the material.
 The greater the wall clearance between the perimeter walls, the higher the shielding effect.
-Homogeneous screens, those made of only one material, the performance of larger shields exceed those of smaller shields, because penetrating energy can be better distributed over a larger volume.
-As an example, 100 dB shielding effectiveness can be reached for a stainless steel shield with 1 m wall clearance and 2 mm thickness at the lowest generally usable radio frequency, 100 kHz. [@wolfsperger2008, pp. 227-247]
+The performance of a larger electrodynamic shield also generally exceeds that of a smaller one, because penetrating energy can be better distributed over a larger volume.
+Taking these factors into account, an example shield made from stainless steel at the lowest generally usable radio frequency, 100 kHz, can reach 100 dB shielding effectiveness with a thickness of only 2 mm and a 1 m wall clearance.
+Shielding performance only increases the higher the radio frequency to be shielded. [@wolfsperger2008, pp. 227-247]

-![Electrodynamic shield in the offices of finnish IT security firm F-Secure [@register]](images/f-secure.jpg){height=40%}
+![Electrodynamic Shield in the Offices of Finnish IT Security Firm F-Secure [@register]](images/f-secure.jpg){height=40%}

 The continuously electrically conductive connection of shielding materials is of utmost importance for the effectivity of the entire shield.
 Gaps of even half a wavelength in size can nullify the entire shield.
 Many materials have the propensity to build passive oxidation layers that protect them from further corrosion.
-These must be carefully removed when joining such materials in order to ensure electric conductivity.
-These stripped surfaces, as well as corrosive materials not covered by a passive layer, must be immediately covered by a protective coating upon installation as a component of the shield.
-This prevents the regeneration of the non-conductive passive layer or further corrosion in the case of corrosive materials.
+These must be carefully removed along the contact area when joining such materials in order to ensure electric conductivity.
+The stripped surfaces, as well as corrosive materials that not do not form a passive layer, must be immediately covered by a protective coating upon installation as a component of the shield.
+This prevents the regeneration of the non-conductive passive layer or further corrosion in the case of corrosive materials that don't form a passive layer.
 Another factor in the joining of materials, specifically materials with different electrode potential, is contact corrosion.
 When materials on opposite ends of the galvanic series are joined they can build a cathode-anode pair that results in the decay of both materials over time.
+Special care should be given not to combine these materials in use.
 [@wolfsperger2008, pp. 249-252]

 ### Joints and Gaskets

-The ideal methods for joining components ensuring consistently high, "watertight" conductivity are soldering and welding.
-Riveting or screwing are also effective as long as the distances are small compared to the relevant minimum wavelength.
-However, these ideal methods are not applicable to connections that need to be opened and closed over time, for example those found in a door.
-For such joints, there are different types of HF (high frequency) gaskets that can provide fully electrically conductive connections over long periods of use. [@wolfsperger2008, pp. 252-253]
+The ideal methods for joining shielding components, ensuring consistently high, "watertight" conductivity, are soldering and welding.
+Riveting or screwing are also effective as long as the distances between surfaces are small relative to the minimum wavelength.
+However, above methods cannot be applied to connections that need to be opened and closed over time, for example those found in a door.
+For such joints, there are different types of HF (high frequency) gaskets that can provide fully electrically conductive connections over long periods of use and many closing cycles. [@wolfsperger2008, pp. 252-253]

-![Different types of gaskets a) Contact feather, b) Wire mesh c) Elastomer gasket with conductive textile coating d) Conductive elastomer gasket [@wolfsperger2008, p.
+![Different Types of Gaskets a) Contact Feather, b) Wire Mesh c) Elastomer Gasket with Conductive Textile Coating d) Conductive Elastomer Gasket [@wolfsperger2008, p.
 267]](images/gaskets.png){height=40%}

 Contact feathers consist of stainless steel or copper beryllium, a highly elastic copper alloy, which is pressed against a conductive surface when the moving part is closed.
 The contact pressure enables excellent contact properties with low electrical resistance over long periods of time and many closing cycles.
-Contact feathers are self-cleaning, when pressing the contact springs against the conductive surface, the spring grinds over the metal surface and removes any oxide layers or small dirt on both surfaces.
-On the other hand, they are highly susceptible to mechanical damage, require high contact pressure, have a low tolerance for deviating gap dimensions, offer no insulation against outside air, and come with a high price. [@wolfsperger2008, pp. 254-258]
+Contact feathers are self-cleaning.
+When pressing the contact springs against the conductive surface, the spring grinds over the metal surface and removes any oxide layers or small dirt on both surfaces.
+On the other hand, they are highly susceptible to mechanical damage, require high contact pressure, have a low tolerance for deviating gap dimensions, offer no insulation against outside air, and come with a high price tag. [@wolfsperger2008, pp. 254-258]

-Wire mesh gaskets are made up of a stainless steel, copper beryllium, aluminum or monel, an alloy of approximately 65% nickel, 33% copper and 2% iron, mesh that is pressed against a conductive surface when the component is closed.
-They have good contact properties with low electrical resistance over long periods of times.
-They are very robust featuring low susceptibility to mechanical damage.
+Wire mesh gaskets are made up of a stainless steel, copper beryllium, aluminum or monel mesh that is pressed against a conductive surface when the component is closed.
+They have good shielding properties with low electrical resistance over long periods of use.
+They are very robust, featuring low susceptibility to mechanical damage.
 Any passive oxidation layers are broken through by the individual wires when the contact pressure is applied.
 However, they also require very high contact pressures, have a low tolerance for deviating gap dimensions, offer no insulation against outside air, and come at a high price point.
-Furthermore, they have weaker self cleaning properties than contact feathers and require contact pressure to always be applied perpendicular to the gasket.
-[@wolfsperger2008, pp. 258-261]
+Furthermore, they have weaker self cleaning properties than contact feathers and only allow contact pressure to be applied perpendicular to the gasket. [@wolfsperger2008, pp. 258-261]

 Elastomer gaskets, both those consisting entirely of conductive material and those only covered by conductive textile, have generally weaker shielding properties than the above two gasket types.
 They sit between the moving part and its frame.
-Due to their elastic properties they are compressed by the closure and act as a conductor between them.
+Due to their elastic properties they are compressed by the closure and act as a conductor between the two sides.
 They require lower contact pressures than contact feathers or wire mesh gaskets, have a higher tolerance for deviating gap dimensions, are very resistant to mechanical damage, insulate against outside air, and come at a very low price point.
 However, they do not have self-cleaning properties, don't counteract passive oxidation layers, and are less durable over time. [@wolfsperger2008, pp. 261-267]

-It is the designers job to weigh the different gaskets' strengths and weaknesses and select the ideal type for the individual SCIF and component.
+It is the designers job to weigh the different gaskets' strengths and weaknesses and select the ideal type for the individual SCIF and component part.

 ### Penetrations

 Electrical lines, data connections and control cables must all pass through the electromagnetic shield without degrading the shields performance or losing connection quality.
-HVAC vents/ducts and in some cases water pipes must carry utilities in and out of the SCIF without degrading shielding performance or affecting throughput to an excessive degree.
+HVAC vents/ducts, and in some cases water pipes, must carry utilities in and out of the SCIF without degrading shielding performance or incurring excessive throughput losses.
 Screws for lights and other fixtures must also puncture the shielding without reducing its performance.
 All these different challenges require individual solutions that must be incorporated in the design from the outset.

 Electrical power lines should pass into the SCIF through a power line filter.
 This filter only allows the 50 Hz frequency of the power grid to pass through